 - Choose the acupuncturist carefully: You need to choose a certified acupuncturist.
 Consider a licensed practitioner, specialized in pregnancy..

 - Calculate the cost: Acupuncture therapy is not limited to one session.
 It might need a series of sessions.
 So, check with the therapist about the cost and check if there is medical insurance coverage for the treatments.

 - Check for any signs of inconvenience: Unless you are having acupuncture for labor induction, you should not feel any discomfort or contractions during or after the session.
-If you notice any unusual changes, you should immediately tell your therapist and your doctor or midwife.
+If you notice any unusual changes, you should immediately tell your therapist and your Obstetric and Gynecology expert or midwife.

 Frequently Asked Questions

 Acupuncture does not usually hurt.
 It usually relaxes you, and you might even fall asleep during the session.
 You may feel some warmth or heaviness around the stimulated points.

 2. Does acupuncture cause miscarriage in early pregnancy?